horodchukanton/FlashChecker/README.md

  * ~~Buttons for bulk operations~~
  * ~~Cancel operation button~~
  * * Now debug why it doesn't work and uncomment the button
+ * Debug log in a separate window
+ * Mechanics to create "support" zip file with all the logs
+ * Allow to mask a device ( hide it from the UI ), so you will not format your personal device
+ * Allow some configuration to be changed through the UI
+ * Client session persistence (allow to refresh the page saving the work) - client cookie
  * Gradle build
  * Tests :)
  * Logs in a separate folder